NYPL/engineering-general/standards/travis-ci.md

 **Travis CI** is a tool with options to deploy to our services of choice, e.g. AWS Elastic Beanstalk.

-The series of steps used to build, test, and deploy are stored in the configuration file `.travis.yml`.
-The file is usually located at the root level of each code repository.

 ### .travis.yml ###

+A series of steps used to build, test, and deploy are stored in the configuration file `.travis.yml`.
+The file MUST be located at the **root level** of each code repository, such as `NYPL/staff-picks/.travis.yml`.
+The file MUST be named `.travis.yml`, with a leading period in the file name.

+### Build ###

+A basic build on Travis CI consists of the following steps
+1. `install`: installs required dependencies for the application
+2. `script`: runs the build script(s) for the application

+There are many steps in between that can be added for further customization.
+Here's a list of frequently used build stages on NYPL applications, from top to bottom of `.travis.yml` file:

+1. `language`: Programming language of the code repository
+2. Language version such as `rvm`, `node_js`, etc.

 ## Possible trouble spots